 Set in its own grounds and within easy reach of Old Portsmouth and Southsea seafront, Portsmouth Museum and Art Gallery offers great opportunities to inspire and engage your pupils across a wide range of curriculum and topic areas.
 The museum is a treasure trove of surprises and a terrific place to enrich learning in history, geography, art & design and literacy.
 Find out about the local links to Sir Arthur Conan Doyle and his world-famous detective, Sherlock Holmes.
 Or, journey through the centuries and discover the fascinating story of Portsmouth and its people – at home, work and play.
 Whatever the focus for your visit and however long you stay, we look forward to welcoming you and your pupils soon.

-There’s so much to see and do A Study in Sherlock (exhibition) Bookable Workshops and CPD Decorative Arts and Craft gallery Football in the City (Portsmouth FC display) Game Over (retro computer games) Living in Portsmouth (room displays) No Place Like Pompey (local history) Picture Gallery Portsmouth At Play (leisure and pastimes)
+There’s so much to see and do A Study in Sherlock (exhibition) Bookable Workshops and CPD Decorative Arts and Craft gallery Football in the City (Portsmouth FC display) Living in Portsmouth (room displays) No Place Like Pompey (local history) Picture Gallery Portsmouth At Play (leisure and pastimes)

 With great links to KS1 and KS2